top of page

 https://www.abc.net.au/news/2025-10-01/woman-strip-searched-police-commissioner-offers-apology/105839310?utm_source=abc_news_app&utm_medium=content_shared&utm_campaign=abc_news_app&utm_content=other

-GREENS CALL FOR TRANSPARENT INVESTIGATIONS INTO POLICE MISCONDUCT FOLLOWING INCIDENTS - 2025 ACT POLICE
+GREENS CALL FOR TRANSPARENT INVESTIGATIONS INTO POLICE MISCONDUCT FOLLOWING INCIDENTS - 2025 AUSTRALIAN CAPITAL TERRITORY POLICE

 A disturbing pattern of incidents involving inappropriate behaviour and racism justify a more transparent process for investigation and reporting of police misconduct, says Leader of the ACT Greens, Shane Rattenbury.
 Following a line of questioning in Budget Estimates, ACT Police and the Minister for Police could not provide or disclose details of the consequences for the officers involved in these incidents, citing secrecy and privacy provisions.